Dan Kildee: Syria

 In 2013, Kildee voted in favor of intervention and arming the Syrian Opposition against Bashar al-Assad and ISIS.

 Trade

 In 2022, Kildee was among the representatives to sign a letter calling on President Joe Biden to lift tariffs on China.

 Ukraine

-Kildee has voted in favor of aid to Ukraine.
+Kildee had voted in favor of aid to Ukraine.

 Voting rights

 Kildee speaks at a 2017 rally against gerrymandering.

 Kildee voted for the Ayanna Pressley amendment to H.R.
 1, the Voting Rights Act which would lower the voting age to 16.

 On February 9, 2023, Kildee voted against H.J.Res.
 24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022 which condemns the District of Columbia's plan that would allow noncitizens to vote in local elections.